 1) Threats Arisen Out of the Growing Gig Economy

 Digital disruption has changed the way attorneys work.
 Today’s young legal professionals demand workplace flexibility and prefer performance evaluation based on results rather than office attendance.
 Law firms that recently entered the sector have already adopted an open-minded work culture that promotes staff productivity, loyalty, and growth.

 The gig economy can also significantly influence the legal sector; professionals can choose their preferred location and time to work.
 Platform lawyers typically use digital tools to work remotely and can market their practice the way they want.
-Due to low operational costs and service charges being less than traditional firms, they can increase profits quickly.
+Due to low operational costs and lower service charges than traditional firms, they can increase profits quickly.